pangqiao/Scripts/README.md

 # unzip.py
-It is used to unzip almost all common zipped format.
-Put the this file together the zipped files int the same folder and just run.
+This file is used to unzip almost all the common zipped format.
+Put the this file together the zipped files int the same folder and just run it.
 It can even unzip the files in the zipped files.

 supportList = ['.zip', '.7z', '.gz', '.tar','.xz','.bz2', '.tbz2', '.iso']